-You don't pay any charges when you invest into your chosen funds.
-This means that if you contribute £100 to your pension, £100 is invested into your chosen funds.
+The money invested in your plan has bought units in your selected fund(s).
+Charges apply to each fund which include:

-However, there are ongoing charges on the funds you invest in, which apply to both the default strategy and self-select options.
-These include: the annual management charges and other charges such as auditing and registry fees, which are combined into what's called a total expense ratio (TER) for each fund.
-This is expressed as a percentage, which shows the amount you pay for the fund each year.
-For example, investment in a fund with a TER of 0.20% would mean a charge of £2 for each £1,000 invested a year.
-You won't see the TER charge on your statement as it's not deducted from your pension.
-Instead, it is taken from the fund's assets and reflected in the quoted daily price.
-So, the charges you pay each year depends on the level of the TER, which can vary from fund to fund.
+- an annual management charge, and, - other charges such as auditing and registry fees.

+These are combined into what's called a total expense ratio (TER) for each fund.
+The TER is expressed as a percentage, showing the amount you pay for the fund each year.
+For example, investment in a fund with a TER of 0.20% would mean a charge of 20p for each £100 invested in your account per year.

+The TER charge is not an explicit fee that you pay, it is factored into the price of the fund that you invest in.
+So, the charges you pay each year depend on the level of the TER, which can vary from fund to fund.
 Just check the fund factsheets on PlanViewer if you'd like to see the TERs for your chosen funds - and the other investments offered by your pension.

 In addition to the TER, there are transaction costs on your funds which cover the costs involved in buying and selling a fund's underlying investments.
-These are included in the unit price and the amount and impact can be viewed here fidelity.co.uk/costs-charges
+These are also included in the fund price and the amount and impact can be viewed here retirement.fidelity.co.uk/costs-and-charges.
+You can switch your investments at anytime.
+You can log in to PlanViewer to see the range of funds available, their charges and the daily prices.